Staff

 Fun Facts: Lauren loves bikes of all kinds!
 She once worked at a bookstore that sold only cookbooks and uses her collection often to cook yummy food!

-Jessica Randell, Community Development Coordinator/Program Facilitator
+Community Development Coordinator/Program Facilitator

-During her 8 years living in Mancos, Jessica has discovered a new pace of life; one that is balanced with outdoor adventure, time spent with loved ones (including her partner, new baby boy, and dogs), and a passion for creating positive change for kids and families in Montezuma County.
+During her 10+ years living in Mancos, Jessica has discovered a new pace of life; one that is balanced with outdoor adventure, time spent with loved ones (including her partner, baby boy, and dogs), and a passion for creating positive change for kids and families in Montezuma County.
 Through her work with The Pinon Project Family Resource Center, and Team UP collective impact, she has learned about our community, its struggles and triumphs, and the non-profit realm.
 Jessica finds immense value in her time in nature: grounding, presence, wonder, and joy and is excited to share these values with the community through her work at Medicine Horse.